The Riddle House:

 Let alone in that his “great victory” was in ultimately choosing not to act.

-Yes, well, I suppose it was necessary to give us a glimpse of the Gaunts.
+Well, okay, I suppose it was necessary to give us a glimpse of the Gaunts.
 If only to give us a lens through which to examine the Blacks, the Malfoys and any of the series’s other pureblood extremists and their families, all of whom seem to be set upon the same downward path.
-Not to mention introducing the Peverill thread (which was reasonably well done, at least, but I’m damned if it seems to be even remotely relevant to anything.).
+Not to mention introducing the Peverill thread (which was reasonably well done, at least, but I’m damned if it seems to be even remotely relevant to anything).
 But why did the picture have to be painted in such broad strokes?
 Why does Riddle’s evil suddenly have to be set up as being essentially predetermined, hereditary, and all but retroactive?

 Particularly given that while a certain tendency toward instability may be hereditary, sociopathic personality disorder isn’t.